 A license application and approval/denial can take up to six months for review before a final determination is made.
 Each license is for a specific export transaction.
 If there is concern that a license may or may not be needed, please contact Notre Dame Research Administration as soon as possible to allow for an analysis of the need and to process the application.

 The University of Notre Dame requires export control training via an institutional subscription to the Collaborative Institutional Training Initiative (CITI), a consortium of universities that provides convenient and comprehensive online training modules, for all faculty, graduate students, and post-doctoral scholars who anticipate working in export controlled areas or anticipate submitting an export control license (or exception).
-Certification is good for five years and it must be completed before beginning work.
+Certification is good for three years and it must be completed before beginning work.

 - Introduction to Export Compliance

-- Export Compliance for Researchers: Part I
+- Export Compliance for Researchers

 - Export Compliance for Research Administrators